purvasingh96/Deep-learning-with-neural-networks/Chapter-wise code/Code - PyTorch/7. Attention Models/2. Neural Text Summarization/1. Transformer Models/Readme.md

 4. Transformer differs from sequence to sequence by using multi-head attention layers instead of recurrent layers.<br><br>
 <img src="../images/4. multi-head attention.png" width="50%"></img><br>

 5. Transformers also use positional encoding to capture sequential information.
 The positional encoding out puts values to be added to the embeddings.
-That's where every input word that is given to the model you have some of the information about it's order and the position.
+That's where every input word that is given to the model you have some of the information about it's order and the position.<br>
 <img src="../images/5. positional encoding.png" width="50%"></img><br>

 6. Unlike the recurrent layer, the multi-head attention layer computes the outputs of each inputs in the sequence independently then it allows us to parallelize the computation.
 But it fails to model the sequential information for a given sequence.
 That is why you need to incorporate the positional encoding stage into the transformer model.